 • Run Metrology?
-(TSF: SEQ.METROLOGY.ST): To ensure the highest reproducibility of the slit image position on the detector, the Metrology (see Section 4.6.2) should always be activated (SEQ.METROLOGY.ST="Yes") in the acquisition template.
+(TSF: SEQ.METROLOGY.ST): To ensure the highest reproducibility of the slit image position on the detector, the Metrology (see Section 4.6.2) should always be activated (SEQ.METROLOGY.ST="True") in the acquisition template.
 When activated there, no additional overheads are produced as the Metrology runs in parallel to the target acquisition.
 The metrology is offered for all wavelength settings.
 Note that without employing metrology, the spectrum may be shifted by 5-10 pixel.
-For Service Mode observations as well as for polarimetry, the use of metrology is mandatory, as otherwise it would severely affect the quality of the data reduction.
+For Service Mode observations as well as for polarimetry, the use of metrology is mandatory, as otherwise it would severely affect the quality of the data.
+We note in passing that SEQ.METROLOGY.ST has a third option ("AUTO"), which is only used for the daily calibrations taken in the morning; this option allows the metrology to be automatically run after any wavelength change or whenever more than 1 hour has elapsed since the last execution of the metrology.